 You will most likely recognize features from more types of hikers in yourself and find it difficult to identify with just one type.
 Most hikers do.

 Or you may have evolved since your first hiking days.
 I started out as a lone wolf, who loved hiking on my own whenever I needed to energize myself.
 But over the years I have become more an intellectual hiker and enjoy combining my hikes with cultural experiences.

 Even though I identify with more types of hikers and evolve all the time the arche types are very useful for me.
 They help me to reflect on my personality and thus identify my needs and expectations.
 And the reflections make it much easier to find the appropriate hike and company.

 You see, in the internet you find many tour operators and Facebook groups, who offer a wide variety of hikes.

 Some hikes are very luxurious and involve accommodation in expensive hotels and gourmet food.
 Other hikes are primitive and require that you are ready to carry a heavy backpack for many miles.
 You may even encounter operators who sell hikes with behavioral requirements, e.g. silence hikes.

 So you need to be very careful!

 If you do your homework and identify your type of hiker it will be much easier for you to pick the perfect hikes.

 You won’t find yourself on the wrong hikes again frustrated with the conditions.
 You’ll know more about yourself and exactly what you want so that you’ll be able to seek out the best adventures that match your needs.

-The accomodations and comfort during your hikes will fulfill your expectations.
-You will travel with people who share your interests and you won’t end up quarreling with them anymore.
+The accommodation and comfort during your hikes will fulfil your expectations.
+You will travel with people who share your interests and you won’t end up quarrelling with them anymore.